-Yet, as we all know, work on effectuating the complementary right of students to be educated in a diverse learning environment has not just been abandoned by successive governors and legislatures, it has never really started.
+Yet, as we all know, work on effectuating the complementary right of students to be educated in a diverse learning environment has not just been abandoned by as never really started.
+And the absence successive governors and legislatures, it has never really started.
 And the absence of leadership and concerted action at the state level has, as the data starkly show, made our public schools even more segregated in recent decades.